JFR-C/Threat-Detection-and-Incident-Response/README.md

      + Europol’s European Cybercrime Centre (EC3).

   + Over the past decade, the J-CAT has been instrumental in numerous high-profile operations, such as:
+     + Operation TALENT (2025)
+       + A Europol-supported operation, led by German authorities took down 2 largest cybercrime forums in the world.
+       + The two platforms, 'Cracked' and 'Nulled', had more than 10 million users in total.
+       + These sites worked as one-stop shops and were used not only for discussions on cybercrime but also as marketplaces for illegal goods and cybercrime-as-a-service, such as stolen data, malware or hacking tools.
+       + Investigators estimate that suspects earned EUR 1 million in criminal profits.
+     + Operation PHISHOFF (2025)
+       + International investigation disrupted phishing-as-a-service platform LabHost.
+       + LabHost facilitated the phishing of users of hundreds of financial institutions worldwide.
+For a monthly subscription, the platform provided phishing kits, infrastructure for hosting pages, interactive functionality for directly engaging with victims, and campaign overview services.
+       + The investigation uncovered at least 40 000 phishing domains linked to LabHost, which had some 10 000 users worldwide.
-     + Operation Cronos (2024)
+     + Operation CRONOS (2024)
-       + The global law enforcement operation that took down LockBit, one of the world’s most harmful ransomware groups.
+       + A global law‑enforcement operation that dismantled LockBit, widely considered the most prolific and destructive ransomware group, linked to billions of euros in damages worldwide.
        + The results of the operation were unprecedented: on top of seizing LockBit’s data leak site and affiliate panel, law enforcement agencies seized 34 servers operated by LockBit, closed 14,000 “rogue accounts” involved with data exfiltration or the group’s infrastructure” and froze 200 cryptocurrency accounts linked to LockBit and its affiliates.
-     + Operation EndGame (2024)
+     + Operation ENDGAME (2024-2025)
        + Largest ever operation against botnets.
 This operation adopted an international and comprehensive approach to address the growing threat of botnets being used as initial access points for ransomware and other malware.
-       + This international operation shut down droppers including IcedID, SystemBC, Pikabot, Smokeloader and Bumblebee leading to four arrests and takedown of over 100 servers worldwide
+       + This international operation shut down droppers including IcedID, SystemBC, Pikabot, Smokeloader and Bumblebee leading to four arrests and takedown of over 100 servers worldwide.
+     + Operation AETHER (2023-2024)
+       + A coordinated international law‑enforcement operation has resulted in the arrests of individuals linked to the Phobos and 8Base ransomware groups.
+       + Threat intelligence identifies Phobos and 8Base as among the most active ransomware groups of 2024.
+       + This complex international operation, supported by Europol and Eurojust, involved law enforcement agencies from 14 countries.
+While some countries focused on the investigation into Phobos, others targeted 8Base, with several participating in both.
-     + Operation PowerOFF (2022)
+     + Operation POWEROFF (2022)
        + Some fifty of the world’s biggest booter services, designed to enable users to launch crippling distributed denial-of-service (DDoS) against critical online infrastructure, have been taken down as part of an international crackdown against DDoS service providers.
        + Known as Operation Power Off, this operation saw law enforcement in the United States, the United Kingdom, the Netherlands, Poland and Germany take action against these types of attacks which can paralyse the internet.
-     + Operation Fifth Element (2021)
+     + Operation Fifth-Element (2021)
        + A total of 12 individuals wreaking havoc across the world with ransomware attacks against critical infrastructure were targeted as the result of a law enforcement and judicial operation involving eight countries.
 More than 50 foreign investigators, including six Europol specialists, were deployed to Ukraine for the action day to assist the National Police with conducting jointly investigative measures.
        + These attacks are believed to have affected over 1800 victims in 71 countries.
 These cyber actors were known for specifically targeting large corporations, effectively bringing their business to a standstill.